 The Lofoten archipelago is a collection of dramatic sheer cliff islands, dropping at a sometimes near-vertical angle into the cold North Atlantic waters.
 The landscape is so powerful that it leads to jaw-to-the-floor paddling around every corner.

-Located above of the Arctic Circle, the Northern Lights often dance across the night sky in a spectacular performance of light and colour – but having a sky clear enough to see it is the hard part!
+Located above the Arctic Circle, the Northern Lights often dance across the night sky in a spectacular performance of light and colour – but having a sky clear enough to see it is the hard part!

 Vancouver Island – Sea Kayaking with Orca (Killer Whales)

-Show me someone that hasn’t dreamt of kayaking with orca and I’ll show you a liar.
+Show me someone that hasn’t dreamt of kayaking with orca and I’ll show you a liar!

 I spent the summers of 2018/19 on the north end of Vancouver Island leading multi-day sea kayak trips.
 People came from all over the world to be there for the sole objective of seeing an orca… in the wild… from a kayak.
-Orcas are of course a highly intelligent, wild animal that can cover distances of over 100km in a given day.
+Orcas are of course highly intelligent, wild animals that can cover distances of over 100km in a given day.

 You’d think that the chances of just seeing an orca must be slim?